 Is there a special edition of Dreams on PS4?

 So far, we've only seen the basic version of Dreams available for pre-order.
 We doubt there will be any kind of special edition.

 When will Dreams pre-load begin on PS4?

 Assuming you've pre-ordered the game digitally via PlayStation Store, you'll be able to pre-load Dreams ahead of release on PS4.
-The pre-load feature automatically kicks in a few days before launch, so we would expect the feature to download Dreams the week commencing the 9th February.
+The pre-load feature automatically kicks in a few days before launch, and that is very much the case here.
+Pre-load will be available from 12th February.

 How much does Dreams cost?